(This is the second installment of a two-part story; if you missed the first section you can get caught up right here).

-We exchanged pleasantries as I settled myself into the black hydraulic barber’s chair ((On the barber’s chair: I honestly think this has to be ranked as one of the coolest furniture developments humankind has ever had the fortune to create.
-I mean seriously: it’s a chair, that goes up-and-down, with the simple pressure applied by one’s foot.
-That’s the sort of genius that gives me hope for our future in these troubled and thunderous days.))
-I asked his name and he looked me in the eyes, cocked his head and eyed me seriously.
+We exchanged pleasantries as I settled myself into the black hydraulic barber’s chair On the barber’s chair: I honestly think this has to be ranked as one of the coolest furniture developments humankind has ever had the fortune to create.
+I mean seriously: it’s a chair, … Continue reading I asked his name and he looked me in the eyes, cocked his head and eyed me seriously.

 “I’m Harry,” he said, and paused briefly for dramatic effect before continuing.
 “Harry the Hair Guy.”

 Both his voice and his eyebrows rose in synchronized step and he tilted forward nervously on his toes as he spoke the italicized words.
 I smiled one of those You got me good-type smiles and shook my head at him, and a very self-pleased guffaw rattled in the hollows of his throat.
 I got the sense that every day he eagerly waited for that moment to happen.
 I was pleased to have participated.